ryuukousho/DyMRL/README.md

 # DyMRL: Dynamic Multispace Representation Learning for Multimodal Event Forecasting in Knowledge Graph

-This is the released codes of the anonymous submission to the WWW 2026:
+This is the released codes of the work in the ACM Web Conference 2026 (WWW'26):

 ## Environment